databio/bdshack19/README.md

 ---
 ## 3. Deliverable

-During this hackathon we seek to develop a new python package (taking advantage of existing tools where available) that will load, store, visualize, and analyze single-cell multi-omic datasets from a recently published dataset (see below).
+We seek to develop a python package to load, store, visualize, and analyze recently published single-cell multi-omic datasets (see data section below).
+We should take advantage of existing tools where available.
 Our python package will need to consider and implement these elements:

 ### Packaging structure
 Making our functions installable and easily distributable would lead to convenient usage by others.
 Organizers can help here, when we get to this point!